Motion of no confidence in India

-In India, a motion of no confidence, also called vote of no confidence/no trust, is a motion of no confidence initiated in the Lok Sabha or in a state legislative assembly, to determine the confidence of the House in the Council of Ministers.
+In India, a motion of no confidence, also called vote of no confidence/no trust or a floor test, is a motion of no confidence initiated in the Lok Sabha or in a state legislative assembly, to determine the confidence of the House in the Council of Ministers.
 If the motion is passed by a majority of the members of the house, all the ministers are expected to resign on moral grounds.
 When a similar motion is moved by a minister to prove their command of confidence, it is called motion of confidence/vote of trust.